StarFir3/PB_WorkPlace/camflow_notes/Camflow.md

 - The above sample graph of program running a `TCP connect`.
 - That provanance graph of systems is large and usually spans over days and months which makes it difficult to analyse and identify the interesting (malicious) part.

-Easy Analysis Problem
+Security Analysis Problem

 - The security analyst must have tools to identify the malicious nodes and relevant activities in a fast and efficent manner.

-## What is required
+## Graph Output

 - To identify malicious/ interesting sub-graph from months of provenance data.